DaltonWemer/emotion-detection-system/docs/README.md

 13. type `pip3 install misaka`

-14. if you haven't gotten any install issues, naviage to the root of the project
+14. if you haven't gotten any install errors, naviage to the root of the project

 15. `python external_programs\classify.py` the console should classify the file in emotion-detection-system\recordings\